 You can bill Basic Option members the $30 copayment for covered services and your charge for any services not covered under the Basic Option.

-Basic Option benefits are shaded and covered only when rendered by DentalBlue providers.

 Please note age limits: Child age limits are up to age 13, age 13 and over are considered adult.